oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

   It is recommended to create a name that indicates the information the report presents."
   "**Entity**","A target :term:`entity <Entity>` of the report.
 Its data will be used to generate the report.

   Select one of the entities from the list.
-(You can also start typing the entity name in the text field to narrow down your entity choices.)"
+(You can also start typing the entity name in the text field to narrow down your entity choices)."
   "**Report Type**","Select *Table* from the list.
-The report will present the data in the form of the table.
+The report will present the data in the form of a table.
 Currently, this is the only available type."
   "**Owner**","Select the user who can manage this report and be responsible for it."

 The only optional system field is **Description**.
 It can be used to save additional information about the report.